 The Canterbury Singers welcomes new members to fill vacancies when they arise.
 Applicants, who should be experienced singers and competent sight readers, will be invited to attend two rehearsals.
 A short audition will then be arranged to assess voice range and sight reading ability.
 Auditions will take place ahead of a rehearsal, but applicants will not be expected to remain after their audition, and will be informed of the Musical Director’s decision by email.
 For further information please use the Contact form below.

-St. Dunstan's Church Canterbury
+in St Dunstan's Church Canterbury

 A Chilham Celebration